 Health & Safety

-TU Dublin has put in place a range of measures based on public health guidelines to make sure students and staff are safe on campus.
-Take a look at this short video to find out more.
+The University has put in place a range of measures based on public health guidelines to make sure students and staff are safe on campus.
+Take a look at this short video to find out more:

 First-aid stations are identified by a white cross on a green background and can be found in laboratories, workshops, kitchens and other locations in each building.
 There is also a first-aid kit and automated external defibrillator (AED) located at the front desk/reception area in each building.
 Specific arrangements for first-aid are in place at each campus and are outlined in the safety documentation for each location.